Chemical Risk Assessment Structure

 • Environmental Damage:

-The environmental damage is lethal effects and sub-lethal effects on growth and reproduction of various populations.
+Environmental damage is lethal effects and sub-lethal effects on the growth and reproduction of various populations.

 Step #2: